-As in the research phase (4 Top Tips for Researching Schools), honing your target list of schools demands self-awareness and introspection from the outset — a practice that continues throughout the application process.
-To make the most of your time and energy (not to mention money), your short list should be reflective of your priorities, personality, and ambitions.
+Honing your target list of MBA programs demands self-awareness and introspection from the outset — a practice that continues throughout the application process.
+It also takes smart strategy.
+To make the most of your time and energy (not to mention money), your shortlist should be reflective of your priorities, personality, and ambitions.

 First, a caution: It’s tempting to rely too much upon the various business school rankings when deciding where to apply.
-Sure, rankings can be useful, but without an understanding of their respective algorithms and methodologies, it’s easy to be misled by other people’s definition of “best school.”
-More importantly, any ranking is vastly more useful after you’ve determined your own key criteria.
+Sure, rankings can be useful, but without understanding their respective algorithms and methodologies, it’s easy to be misled by other people’s definition of “best school.”
+More importantly, any ranking is vastly more helpful after determining your own key criteria.
 So how do you get there?

 At the same time, there are compelling benefits to escaping the urban core.
 B-schools in small towns — like Dartmouth Tuck in Hanover, New Hampshire — are legendary for their tight knit, supportive communities.
 Cornell Johnson boasts the best of both worlds with a scenic location in upstate New York that’s also a short train ride from a tech campus in New York City.